 - This post contains affiliate links.
 Read more here.

-Thanks to Nicole Ellis, professional trainer and member of Rover’s Dog People Panel, for this post (updated 1/15/20).
+Thanks to Nicole Ellis, professional trainer and member of Rover’s Dog People Panel, for this post on dog winter safety.

-Many dogs get excited about exploring winter’s wonderland, but they need protection against the elements just as we do.
+Many dogs get excited about exploring winter’s wonderland, but they need protection against the elements, just like us.
 Here are some helpful recommendations, tips, and product suggestions for dog winter safety this season.

-This point should be pretty obvious, but I’ll mention it anyway: Don’t shave your pets in the winter, as your pet needs their coat to stay warm.
+This point should be pretty obvious, but I’ll mention it anyway: Don’t shave your pets in the winter; your pet needs their coat to stay warm.

 For longer-haired pets, a nice trim around the feet can prevent snowballs from building and clinging to their fur and from forming between their paw pads, which can be painful and can also cause sores.
-After your walk or hike be sure to check between the pads of your dog’s feet for any snow or debris, and use a paw protector such as Musher’s Secret as needed.Shop for Musher's Secret Here
+After your walk or hike be sure to check between the pads of your dog’s feet for any snow or debris, and use a paw protector.

 Pad wax can also be a lifesaver against the drying effects of road salt and freezing sidewalks.
 Check out the recipe below that you can make at home.